modular-component/website/docs/extensions/writing-extensions.md

 > definition will allow users to omit the argument completely, making `useDebug()`
 > a valid call instead of requiring `useDebug(undefined)`.
 Useful for
 > stages that return a constant value or only execute side-effects!

+## Learn more

+You can read the documentation for each [official extension](./official/official.md) to learn more about writing extensions.